 Challenging your children without frustrating them isn’t always easy, especially if your curriculum isn’t helping out.
 The best way to ensure that your children are “in the zone” as often as possible is to use a sequenced curriculum.

 Sequenced curriculums have clearly defined learning outcomes for each grade in all subjects.
-They divide concepts into grade levels to help ensure that the content being learned is age-appropriate and developmentally appropriate for your child.
+They divide concepts into grade levels to help ensure that the content is age-appropriate and developmentally appropriate for your child.
 Each grade provides the background structure of knowledge and information that your child needs in order to move on to the next.

 How to find out if a curriculum is sequenced